underground-software/ILKD_course_materials/styleguide.md

   * USI should only be used internally and Underground Software or Underground Software Incorporated should be preferred in any public document

+### Links

+  * Use relative links to a file in the same directory

+  * Use absolute links in any other case

+  * Images and other static content should be stored in and loaded from kdlp.underground.software

 ### Other

   * Prefer "Matrix" over "matrix" when referring to the Matrix protocol